 1.5 At this time there is no research available as to how South African law firms safeguard information owned by or under their control.
 While some practices have embraced technology, many others fall into the category of "unwilling" participants alluded to by Judge King and have been slow to implement appropriate information management and security.
-Based on the writer's personal experience and interaction with law firms, their understanding of information security is poor.
-Even among those more progressive firms that have invested heavily in technology (some of these among our larger firms) information security is not high on most attorney's agenda.
+Based on the writer's personal experience and interaction with law firms generally, their understanding of information security is poor.
+Even among those more progressive firms that have invested heavily in technology information security is not high on most attorney's agenda.
+The result is that without the leadership necessary to address the changes in human